Tips for Planning a Self-Guided Walking Tour in Ireland

 Bring appropriate food

 You must pack appropriate food when organising a self-guided hiking tour in Ireland.
 First, ensure that your food provides lasting energy (protein, healthy fats, and complex carbohydrates).
-Second, go as light as possible: pack light high-energy snacks as hiking provisions, and minimise utensils.
+Second, go as light as possible: pack light, high-energy snacks as hiking provisions, and minimise utensils.
 Third, if you’re going on a multi-day hike, you’ll want to opt for easy-to-prepare meals and food that won’t spoil quickly.
 Finally, ensure you stay hydrated, so pack sufficient water to last the trip.

-Finally, don’t make the mistake of spending a touch too long picturing the perfect holiday, only to remember that you forgot actually to book it.
+Finally, don’t make the mistake of spending too long picturing the perfect holiday, only to remember that you forgot to book it.
 In that case, your elation may be very short-lived.
 The availability is limited, whether it be quaint Airbnbs, campsites, traditional self-catering offerings, guesthouses or hotels.
 So, it’s worth booking your accommodations early if you want to avoid standing in front of closed doors after a long and tiresome day of hiking.

 We hope our tips for planning a self-guided walking tour in Ireland were helpful.
 For any further information, don’t hesitate to contact us!
 Enjoy your walk!